cwru-robotics/cwru-ros-pkg/catkin/src/cwru_376_student/cwru_urdf/README.md

 To cause the robot to move at 0.2m/s and rotate at 0.1rad/sec, making slow circles.
 Run `rostopic echo odom` to see the robot achieve the commanded speeds, and to see the pose evolve as the robot moves.

-May add models to gazebo (e.g., construction barrel) to see the LIDAR visualization.
+Add models to gazebo (e.g., construction barrel) to see the LIDAR, camera and kinect visualizations.

-## Anticipated extensions
-We expect to add a Kinect and color camera to the system.